SriVinayA/SJSU-CMPE256-AdvDataMining/Assignment 9/README.md

-# Linear Optimization Project
+# Mixed Integer Programming Solution

-## Overview
+## Description

-This project demonstrates the application of linear programming to solve a linear optimization problem.
-The goal is to maximize an objective function subject to a set of linear constraints.
-This example is particularly useful in various fields of engineering, economics, and operational research.
+This repository contains the implementation of a Mixed Integer Programming (MIP) solution for optimizing a linear problem with integer constraints.
+The problem focuses on maximizing the objective function `x + 10y` under specific linear constraints.

-## Objective
+## Problem Statement

+The problem is formulated as follows:

-Maximize the objective function:
+- Maximize the objective function: `x + 10y`
-3x + 4y

-### Subject to the Constraints:
+- Subject to the constraints:
-1. `x + 2y ≤ 14`
+  - `x + 7y ≤ 17.5`
-2. `3x - y ≥ 0`
+  - `0 ≤ x ≤ 3.5`
-3. `x - y ≤ 2`
+  - `0 ≤ y`
+  - `x`, `y` are integers

+## Solution Approach

+The solution employs a manual enumeration strategy to evaluate feasible integer pairs `(x, y)` within the given constraints.
+Each pair is tested against the objective function, and the optimal solution is determined based on the maximum value achieved.

-## Methodology
+## How to Run
-The project utilizes the `scipy.optimize.linprog` method from the SciPy library in Python, which is designed to solve linear programming problems.
-The approach involves converting the maximization problem into a minimization problem (as `linprog` minimizes by default) and defining the constraints and variable bounds appropriately.

-## Files in the Repository

-- `linear_optimization.py`: Contains the Python code implementing the linear optimization.

-## Installation and Running the Project

-### Prerequisites
-- Python 3.x
-- Pip (Python package installer)

-### Setup
-1. Clone the repository:
+Instructions for running the solution:

-git clone [URL to the repository]
+   git clone [URL-of-the-repository]

-2. Install the required packages: pip install -r requirements.txt

-### Executing the Program
-Run the Python script:
+   cd [repository-name]
-python linear_optimization.py
+   python mip_solution.py

-## Results
-The solution provides the optimal values for x and y that maximize the objective function, given the constraints.

-## Contributing
+## Requirements

-Contributions to enhance the project are welcome.
-Please follow the standard procedures for contributing to GitHub projects.
+- Python
+- Google Colab